lnnrtwttkhn/fair-teaching-proposal/_application-form.md

 ### Contributions

-> What content-related or financial contribution will the partner make?
+> *"What content-related or financial contribution will the partner make?"*

 #### Short version